Free State of Prussia: National Socialist era (1933–1945)

-Under the Nazi regime, the structures of the states were increasingly eroded.
 The "First Ordinance for the Unification and Simplification of Administration" of 19 July 1934 (Erste Verordnung zur Vereinheitlichung und Verbilligung der Verwaltung) effectively merged state ministries with Reich ministries.
 In the "Law on the Reconstruction of the Reich" (Gesetz über den Neuaufbau des Reiches) of 30 January 1934 and the "Reich Governors Law" (Reichsstatthaltergesetz) of 30 January 1935, the states and the provinces of Prussia were dissolved in fact if not in law.
-The state landtage were abolished and state governments were controlled by Reichsstatthaltern (Reich Governors) who were appointed by the Chancellor.
+The state landtage were abolished and state governments were controlled by Reichsstatthalter (Reich Governors) who were appointed by the Chancellor.
 The law designated Hitler himself as the Reich Governor of Prussia, although he delegated these functions to Göring.
 By the "Law on the Abolition of the Reichsrat" of 14 February 1934, the states lost their representation to the upper chamber of the German parliament.

 The new rulers were quite successful in appealing to Prussian traditions of discipline and devotion to the state.
 They were able to connect with trends of the 1920s from the right wing of the political spectrum in which the Prussia of Frederick the Great and Otto von Bismarck and their "Prussian socialism" were compared favorably to liberalism and social democracy.
 Prussian administrative efficiency was misused for coercive and terrorist rule.
 In the Prussian-influenced officer corps, few invoked Prussia to refuse serving Hitler.

 A few changes were made to Prussian provinces under the Nazi regime.
 The Greater Hamburg Act of 1937 transferred some territory from the provinces of Hanover and Schleswig-Holstein to Hamburg while at the same time annexing Geesthacht (part of Hamburg) and Lübeck to Schleswig-Holstein, as well as Cuxhaven (Hamburg) to the Province of Hanover.
 Other changes took place in 1939 involving cessions of suburban municipalities of Hanover to Bremen and in return the annexation of Bremerhaven to the Province of Hanover.
 Wilhelmshaven (Hanover) was ceded to Oldenburg.

 The Prussian lands transferred to Poland after the Treaty of Versailles were reannexed during World War II.
 Most of the territory was not reintegrated into Prussia but assigned to separate territories of Nazi Germany.